Dersu-git/Dersu-git.github.io/_posts/2020-06-10-How-to-set-up-a-Github-Blog.md

 Acknowledgement: @DWJWendy shared the experience in [a blog](https://www.jianshu.com/p/d7c6e59931f0) which inspired me a lot, and the blog also links to more themes: [Themes](https://hexo.io/themes/), [Jekyll Themes](http://jekyllthemes.org).

-[Here](https://www.cnblogs.com/dersu/p/13082583.html) is the Chinese version of this blog.

 Ref:
 [1] The Net Ninja, [Git & GitHub Tutorial for Beginners #8 - Branches](https://www.youtube.com/watch?v=QV0kVNvkMxc)